- Studying Law at Yale

 Currently, Hills is Chairman and Chief Executive Officer of Hills & Company, International Consultants.
 The firm provides advice to U.S. businesses on investment, trade, and risk assessment issues abroad.

 Throughout her professional experience, Hills found that listening and learning are the most important leadership skills.

-“I know what I know, but I want and need to know what others know,” said Hills.
+“I know what I know, but I want and need to know what others know,” Hills said.
 “Careful listening provides a valuable course in life’s continuing education.
 Honesty and loyalty are core values and enormously important in my view.
-They help build trust, the foundation of others' confidence in you.”
+They help build trust, the foundation of others’ confidence in you.”

 She has also seen the value of teamwork.

-“Whether practicing law, serving in a government role, or building a firm, all of the positions that I have held over many years have required the talent of a team,” said Hills.
+“Whether practicing law, serving in a government role, or building a firm, all of the positions that I have held over many years have required the talent of a team,” Hills said.
 “In each position, I had the good fortune of working with talented individuals.
 I cannot claim sole credit.
 Together, we created the atmosphere needed to create a productive culture and to achieve positive outcomes.”